gemmellr/activemq-website/src/components/artemis-console/documentation/console.md

 ### Adding A Connection

-Once you have navigated to the *connect* page click on the *Add connection* button and fill in the Jolokia endpoint configuration of your broker.
-You will be able to test the connection before creating:
+Once you have navigated to the *Connect* page click on the *Add connection* button and fill in the Jolokia endpoint configuration of your broker.

+The endpoint details will depend on your specific broker configuration, but can be easily found in a message printed to the console during broker startup.
+For instance, a fresh broker instance displaying startup message:

+    AMQ241002: Artemis Jolokia REST API available at http://localhost:8161/console/jolokia

+Would yield connection details of:

+    Host: localhost
+    Port: 8161
+    Path: /console/jolokia

+Configure these as needed for your specific broker instance.
+You can test the connection with the *Test connection* button before clicking *Add* to save the connection:
 <img src= "connect.png" width="1200" alt="Edit Connection Image" style="border: 2px solid grey;">

-Once the connection is added simply click the *Connect* button of your broker and this should open up a new tab and prompt for a login attempt.
+Once the connection is added simply click the *Connect* button for your broker and this should open up a new tab and prompt for a login attempt.
-Login and ypu should see  the console to 2 Artemis Menu items.
+Once logged in you should see the console with two Artemis menu items.

 <img src= "connected.png" width="1200" alt="Connection Image" style="border: 2px solid grey;">